 Well, except for one, small detail.

-The fact of the matter is, the Preserve could be 100% solar powered, include a subway system, compost all of its garbage, and grow all of its own food–but it will still be sprawl.
-Despite Spanos’ progress, their plans are still expanding the city’s footprint, which is a big no-no for sustainable developments.
+Despite Spanos’ progress, The Preserve would still expand the city’s footprint, which is a big no-no for sustainable developments.
 The United States Green Building Council (USGBC), the organization that certifies buildings as green, has a similar rating system for neighborhoods, known as LEED-ND—Leadership in Environmental and Energy Design- Neighborhood Development.
-Developers and cities can attempt to plan communities to meet these standards in order to be dubbed a LEED certified neighborhood, which is both a major honor and a big selling point for buyers.
-But to even be considered for a LEED-ND rating, a development must either use existing infrastructure, or be adjacent and connected to existing communities.
+Developers and cities can plan communities to meet these standards in order to be dubbed a LEED certified neighborhood, which is both a major honor and a big selling point for buyers.
+But to even be considered for a LEED-ND rating, a development must either use existing infrastructure or be adjacent and connected to existing communities.
 Seeing as how the Preserve is planned on empty farmland, the project cannot be certified as a LEED-ND development.
-Even though the Preserve will abut the rest of the Spanos kingdom, creating the LEED-ND mandated pedestrian entry points every 600 feet to the other side of Eight Mile will prove difficult, if not impossible.
+Even though the Preserve will abut the rest of the Spanos kingdom, creating the LEED-ND mandated pedestrian entry points every 600 feet to the other side of Eight Mile will prove difficult, if not impossible (Sidenote: LEED-ND is great, but it does have some big flaws as well)

 If Spanos really has made an about face to building better communities, the company should balance out its portfolio of sprawl with some developments that take advantage of the city’s existing infrastructure.
 By solely building out, Spanos is spreading the city’s resources thin.
 Stockton has a severe shortage of police officers, how can the city expect to provide the resources to patrol thousands of extra acres to support these developments?
 On top of that, the extra street maintenance, park maintenance, bus routes– all of that is paid by the city and county government, and they are not necessarily flush with cash, nor will they be in the foreseeable future.
-Advocates for new developments often make the argument that increased tax revenues offset the increased need in public service.
-This is simply not true as any influx of new revenue is heavily outweighed over the long term by infrastructure needs, a phenomenon I will revisit in a future post.
+Advocates for new developments often make the argument that increased tax revenues and development fees offset the increased need in public service.
+This is simply not true as any influx of new revenue is heavily outweighed over the long term by infrastructure needs and externalities of sprawl (I recommend the site “Strong Towns” which explains how sprawl drains city finances).